Being With: The Axis Syllabus with Claire Turner Reid and Kerwin Barrington – REGISTER NOW!

 Equity & Access Tickets

-Although we’re not able to offer any full scholarships this year, we’re excited to offer up to 3 FULL JAM Equity & Access Discounts to individuals who feel part of an underrepresented and/or marginalized group in CI and have a relationship with CI.
-We know that for those who come from marginalized populations showing up to spaces filled with primarily privileged groups can be a challenge, and can feel vulnerable.
+We are excited to offer up to 3 FULL JAM Equity & Access Discounts to individuals who have a financial need.
+We know that for those who come from marginalized populations showing up to spaces filled with primarily privileged groups can be a challenge and prioritize such individuals when granting these discounted tickets.

-• Reduced pricing offered to people self-identifying as being underrepresented and/or marginalized in CI.
+• Reduced pricing offered to people with a financial need and self-identifying as being underrepresented and/or marginalized.

-• Classes and discussions that aim to bring up the level of awareness and inclusion at the jam as a whole
+• Classes and discussions that aim to presence awareness and inclusion at the event as a whole.

 Housing Options